 Best Exfoliative Cheilitis Treatments

-You can ease the symptoms at home with lip balms containing anti-inflammatories and/or emollient, humectant and occlusive ingredients, which improve the hydration and feel of your lips through different mechanisms.
+Ease symptoms at home with lip balms containing anti-inflammatories or emollient, humectant and occlusive ingredients, which will improve the hydration and feel of the lips through different mechanisms.

 Emollients soothe and soften rough, dry skin on the lips.
-Humectant ingredients attract moisture to prevent further dryness and cracking, while occlusive lock in moisture by creating a protective barrier over the skin.
+Humectant ingredients attract moisture to prevent further dryness and cracking, while occlusives lock in moisture by creating a protective barrier over the skin.

 Beeswax is an all-natural emollient, humectant and occlusive.
 It is an ingredient in many lip treatments and balms due to its ability to soothe the skin and improve moisture retention.

 Lanolin is a wax harvested from shorn wool.
-It is emollient and semi-occlusive, meaning it retains some moisture while also allowing air to penetrate the skin, allowing for faster healing of fissures in the lips.
+It is an emollient and semiocclusive, meaning it retains some moisture while also allowing air to penetrate the skin, allowing for faster healing of fissures in the lips.

 However, contact allergies to lanolin have become more prevalent in recent years.
-If you feel that lanolin-containing products are making your cheilitis worse, discontinue use.
+If you feel lanolin-containing products are worsening your cheilitis, discontinue use.

 Ceramides are waxy lipids or fats naturally occurring in the body.
-They help form the skin barrier that retains moisture and prevents the entry of outside bacteria.
-When the lips are dry and cracked, this barrier is compromised, increasing transepidermal water loss and the likelihood of developing an infection.
+They help restore the skin’s natural barrier by retaining moisture and preventing the entry of outside bacteria.
+When the lips are dry and cracked this barrier is compromised, increasing transepidermal water loss and the likelihood of developing an infection.

-Topical ceramides are emollient and can strengthen a compromised barrier while significantly increasing skin hydration.
+Topical ceramides are emollients and can strengthen a compromised barrier while significantly increasing skin hydration.

-Petroleum jelly is a petrol by-product and occlusive.
-It can be applied over emollient or humectant products to seal in moisture for longer and protect lip lesions and fissures from the elements.
+Petroleum jelly is effective in providing a protective, hydrating layer for the lips.
+It can be applied over an emollient or humectant product to seal in moisture for longer, and protect lip lesions and fissures from the elements.

 Ingredients to avoid

-Products containing the following ingredients cause further irritation to the lips and should be avoided:
+Products containing the following ingredients can further irritate your lips and should be avoided:

 - Artificial colors